Antiques

 Sonora Record Player (78RPM)

 These antique devices do require electricity to operate, but they are no less loved than the non-electrical ones.
-I have a few old
+I have a few very

-radios and a guitar amplifier that employ vacuum tubes internally for their electronics.
-I love the look of the old radios with their
+old radios and a guitar amplifier that employ vacuum tubes internally for their electronics.
+I love the look of the old radios with

-beatifully well crafted wooden cases.
-I think it will be challenging to restore these to operation but well worth the effort.
+their beatifully well crafted wooden cases.
+It will be challenging to restore these to operation but well worth the effort.

 Radios